Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

 An underwatered Kalanchoe will also stop blossoming and growing proportionally.
 Once it ceases its metabolic activity, it will soon die out.

 After prolonged underwatering, your Kalanchoes will ultimately die.

-To prevent it, you should strictly follow the watering schedule and watch for any unusual signs.
+You should strictly follow the watering schedule and watch for any unusual signs to prevent it.

 Here are a few ways to treat an underwatered plant.

 - Start with moving your plant to a shady area and removing dead or dying leaves.

 - Next, rehydrate your plant by pouring enough water to moisten the soil but strictly avoid flooding the pot.

 - Mist the leaves frequently throughout the day.